The Heydeckers and Glynns Merge

 Jeanne Heydecker traveling through South America from Brazil to Tierra del Fuego and on to Antartica in 1986.

-Jeanne-Elise Heydecker in Po' O country in Myanmar, one of the first civilians to visit after rebels and the Junta signed a peace treaty.
+Jeanne-Elise Heydecker In Po' O country in Myanmar, one of the first civilians to visit after rebels and the Junta signed a peace treaty.

-Jeanne-Elise Heydecker in Po’ O country in Myanmar, one of the first civilians to visit after rebels and the Junta signed a peace treaty.
+Jeanne-Elise Heydecker In Po’ O country in Myanmar, one of the first civilians to visit after rebels and the Junta signed a peace treaty.

 On the Use of the Title “Lady” in Scotland: A Historical and Legal Justification